Skip to the content

 2023 Competition

-In 2023 YSA will take place alongside the BSSM's 17th International Conference on Advances in Experimental Mechanics between 30 August and 1 September 2023 at Glasgow University Union, Glasgow.
+In 2023 YSA took place alongside the BSSM's 17th International Conference on Advances in Experimental Mechanics on 31 August 2023 at Glasgow University Union, University of Glasgow, UK.

 2022 Competition